curioustorvald/Terrarum-sans-bitmap/README.md

 ## Using on your game

-- Firstly, place the .jar to your library path and unzip spritesheets, then:
+- Firstly, place the .jar to your library path and assets folder to the main directory of the app, then:

 ### Using on LibGDX